Carassale/coronavirusnumbers-express-api/readme.md

 This is an api server to access data on coronavirus contagions.

 ## API documentation
-The bees at disposition can be consulted through the following [link](https://carassale.github.io/coronavirusnumbers-express-api)
+The API documentation can be consulted through the following [link](https://carassale.github.io/coronavirusnumbers-express-api)

 ## Prerequisites